storacha/www/src/pages/docs/how-to/create-space.md

 ## Using the CLI

-The easiest way to create and register a Space is by using the CLI
+The easiest way to create and register a Space is by using the CLI.

 1. Install the CLI from npm using your command line: `npm install -g @web3-storage/w3cli`
 2. initiate space creation for a new Space: